monsoonmaelstrom/book2/book2.md

 “I saw you sparring in the gym.”

 “Last night?”
-I ask as if I can’t follow the subtext of the conversation at all.
+I question, as if I can’t follow the subtext of the conversation at all.

 “No.”

 “Oh.
 When?”

-“The day you and the others returned.”
+“The day you, and the others, returned.”

 “Oh.
 I don’t remember you being there.
 Sorry.
 I took kind of a nasty blow to the head that night.
-I had a concussion and everything,” I tell him as I rub at the back of my head like it still kind of hurts.
+I had a concussion and everything,” I tell him, as I rub at the back of my head like it still kind of hurts.

 “The weather was very peculiar that night.”